DavidMDay/Nomad/matrix_computations/README.md

 $ type git
 $ type cpp

-*Running Examples: Example scripts are provided in the examples/ directory to demonstrate how to use the functionalities.

-*Testing: Unit tests are located in the tests/ directory.
-The main program runs the tests.
+*Building The file Helper.sh is both a script that does something like 'make clean' and also a cheat sheet of the commands needed to build

 $ mkdir build_mc
 $ cp Nomad/matrix_computations/Helper.sh build_mc
 $ cd build_mc/
 $ cat Helper.sh

+I build outside of the code, but maybe a build directory within the project is standard now?
+Builds often fail, in which case the build directory is typically deleted.

+*Testing: Unit tests are located in the tests/ directory.
+The main program runs the tests.

+*Running Examples: Once matrix_computations builds and the tests pass, move on to HarmonicBalance.

 3. **Importing the Module**:
    Matrix computations is used in Harmonic Balance.
 See HarmonicBalance/CMakeList.txt